aureumapes/AureumApes/README.md

 About Me
 -------

-Hello, my name is AureumApes and I'm a self-thought, hobby- Backend Developer from Germany.
+Hello, my name is AureumApes and I'm a self-thaught, hobby- Backend Developer from Germany.
 In love with Go and Esoteric Languages.

 Contact me